 The GBYP Coordinator presented to the Committee a summary of results and work carried out in the previous year within each line of activity (i.e. data recovery, independent indices, biological studies, tagging and MSE).
-The summary of GBYP contributions to the scientific advice was also provided, highlighting the inputs to the Bluefin tuna Stock Assessment and the MSE process.
-Finally, the draft proposal of tasks to be carried within next GBYP Phase 12, including the associated budget.
+The summary of GBYP contributions to the scientific advice was also provided, highlighting the inputs to the Bluefin Tuna Stock Assessment and the MSE process.
+Finally, the draft proposal of tasks to be carried out within next GBYP Phase 12, including the associated budget.
 In addition, a reference was made to short and mid-term planned activities, including the presentation of a proposal for a strategic plan for the forthcoming years.

 The Committee acknowledged the importance of GBYP, especially in terms of its contribution to the provision of scientific advice for bluefin tuna management.
-It also recognized there has been a substantial progress in the work of the Programme over the last years.
+It also recognized there has been substantial progress in the work of the Programme over the past few years.

-The Committee commented that GBYP funding may not be continuous.
-Therefore, it was suggested the Committee prepare a clear list of priorities and research needs, in order to identify those tasks that should be carried out within the Programme and those that should be responsibility of CPCs that exploit this fishing resource.
-A suggestion was made for the increase of electronic tagging in the Mediterranean Sea and extending fishery independent indices to more than a single area in the Mediterranean.
+The Committee commented that funding for GBYP may not be continuous.
+Therefore, it was suggested the Committee prepare a clear list of priorities and research needs, in order to identify those tasks that should be carried out within the Programme and those that should be the responsibility of the CPCs that exploit this fishing resource.
+A suggestion was made to increase electronic tagging in the Mediterranean Sea and extend fishery independent indices to more than a single area in the Mediterranean.

 It was reiterated that GBYP activities are directly guided by the GBYP Steering Committee, which ensures the SCRS research needs are duly integrated in the GBYP yearly plans.
-It was also highlighted the external experts are often invited to provide scientific advice and guidance through their participation in dedicated GBYP workshops, whose recommendations are later discussed within SCRS Bluefin tuna Species Group meetings.
+It was also highlighted that external experts are often invited to provide scientific advice and guidance through their participation in dedicated GBYP workshops, whose recommendations are later discussed within the SCRS Bluefin Tuna Species Group meetings.